ganesha2456/VLSI-Vault/README.md

 This repository is ideal for students, enthusiasts, or engineers who want a reference or starting point for practicing and building integrated circuit design.

+## 🔧 Tools Used
+   Dsch2-For design of circuits